 CDOT Green Bay Avenue

-The work included construction of new pavement with separate permeable asphalt lanes for storm water infiltration, new sidewalk and curb & gutter designed at 25’to 50’ intervals to avoid damaging Green Bay’s existing landscaping and tree system, demolition of 1500 feet of retaining walls, partial regrading of the US Steel site, soil contamination analysis, easements, street lighting, and landscaping.
-GRAEF designed separate storm and sanitary sewer networks, including 2000’ of 42” and 48” sanitary sewer and 1700’ of large box storm culverts and elliptical storm sewers.
+The work included construction of new pavement with separate permeable asphalt lanes for stormwater infiltration, new sidewalk and curb & gutter designed at 25-foot to 50-foot intervals to avoid damaging Green Bay’s existing landscaping and tree system, demolition of 1500 feet of retaining walls, partial regrading of the US Steel site, soil contamination analysis, easements, street lighting, and landscaping.
+GRAEF designed separate storm and sanitary sewer networks, including 2000 feet of 42-inch and 48-inch sanitary sewer and 1700 feet of large box storm culverts and elliptical storm sewers.
 Major utility analysis was required due to the two sewer systems, water main and the need to accommodate a large future development on the adjacent site between Green Bay Avenue and Lake Shore Drive.
 The sewer design included analyzation of multiple options to reduce private utility and water line conflicts while still providing proper conveyance.
-All sidewalk ramps were designed to meet ADA requirements and intersections included bump outs to reduce pedestrian street crossing distances.
+All sidewalk ramps were designed to meet ADA requirements and intersections included bump-outs to reduce pedestrian street crossing distances.
 GRAEF coordinated with CDOT, the Chicago Department of Water Management sewer and water sections, the US Steel site developer, and other utilities.

 Other Projects